Yuri-Lima/CodeDomino_NewFirmwares/README.md

 ### For you knowledge, this project is a remix from the [original project](https://github.com/Yuri-Lima/firmware_robot).
 I had just built a new firmware and included some hardware to cooperate with it.

+> ## Basic Notice

+* Walk / 0 -> Stopped function, 1 -> forward, -1 -> back
+  * This function controls all the execution of steps, in any direction, even curves.

+* As the basic guidelines are no longer a mystery.
+  * I will try to explain a little about how I tried to solve the curve problem, as follows:
+    * I noticed that one of the wheels needs to take fewer steps than the other, of course according to the direction, so I found a reason given by the parameter _freqRot, he is responsible, for inhibiting certain steps with a ratio between the steps to walk and the rest comparable to 1, in this rhythm, when varying this division, we can get drives that vary from 1 step each 2, such as 1 step every 5 and so on, so, the larger _freqRot, the longer the activation time for 1 step and the circumference / curve radius decreases, that is, it is inversely proportional.
+    * All calculations for making circular movements, that is, curves, must be used as a variable parameter, e_360, because it is there that we have the steps, taking into account the axis of the car and all to follow in a straight line, either backwards or forwards, has as parameter / variable r_360.
+    * Other calculations are just simple rules 3.
+In the function Shapes case 4, Sine and Tagente were used, because to perform it is necessary to create a Rectangle Triangle just specifying the type of the notable triangle and the opposite side measurement, to obtain the other measures .
+    * Anyway, I saw that we have a lot to do, both for an open version, as for a commercial version better elaborated in the sense (precision).
+    * Over in the Air with HC 05 / The entire implementation followed the guidelines of the links I made available, there are details that need to be studied further.
+Example: time spent in pairing.
+Pair automatically with a predefined list of devices.

 > ## The biography studied: